scpwiki/wikijump/README.md

 ### Development

 We don't have a lot of documentation here yet.
 See [development.md](docs/development.md) and [install.md](docs/install.md) for information on running a local instance of Wikijump.
-See the [Wikijump Glossary](docs/glossary.md) for the terminology utilized by developers and API consumers.
+See the [Wikijump Glossary](docs/glossary.md) for the terminology used by developers and API consumers.

 ## License